 The Dalí Museum of Art in St. Petersburg has organized a Frida Kahlo retrospective in an attempt to chronicle the life and work of the artist whose highly personal self-portraits reveal both her immense technical talent and her emotional intensity.
-Kahlo was a highly polarizing figure, a queer, disabled Mexican communist whose tumultuous relationship with Marxist muralist Diego Rivera and a devastating bus crash in her teens provided the much of the material for her numerous self-portraits—many of which were painted in bed due to the injuries sustained from her accident.
+Kahlo was a highly polarizing figure: a queer, disabled Mexican communist whose tumultuous relationship with Marxist muralist Diego Rivera and a devastating bus crash in her teens provided much of the material for her numerous self-portraits—many of which were painted in bed due to the injuries sustained from her accident.

 The exhibition will run until April 17 and features 60 Kahlo pieces on display—including 15 paintings, 7 drawings and an assortment of photographs, diary entries and stories from individuals who knew Kahlo personally.
-The exhibition follows the well-established route of focusing on Kahlo’s life and the ways in which her experiences have shaped her art.
+The exhibition follows the well-established route of focusing on Kahlo’s biography and the ways in which her life experiences have shaped her art.

-The exhibition features a wide selection of personal photographs, arranged on walls with quotes and stories from Kahlo’s friends and family.
-An ex-partner Alex Gómez Arias provides a simultaneously horrifying and enthralling account of the bus accident that led to her injury and would also lead to Kahlo’s decision to begin painting.
-Many of Kahlo’s paintings attempt to work through the traumas of her life through the assimilation of experiences into personal identity:
+The show features a wide selection of personal photographs, arranged on the walls with quotes and stories from Kahlo’s friends and family.
+Her ex-partner, Alex Gómez Arias, provides a simultaneously horrifying and enthralling account of the bus accident that led to her injury and her decision to begin painting:

 “Something strange had happened.
 Frida was totally nude.
 The collision had unfastened her clothes.
 Someone in the bus, probably a house painter, had been carrying a packet of powdered gold.
 This package broke, and the gold fell all over the bleeding body of Frida.
 When people saw her, they cried, ‘La bailarina, la bailarina!’
 With the gold on her red, bloody body, they thought she was a dancer.”

-Some of the works contain graphic depictions of body parts and violent situations, with one painting that depicts a mutilated Kahlo featuring red paint splattered on the frame like blood.
+Some of the works contain graphic depictions of body parts and bodily violence, with one painting that depicts a mutilated Kahlo with red paint splattered on the frame like blood.